alpana-hep/WrCoffea/README.md

 - [Plotting](docs/plotting.md) – Instructions for generating plots from histogram ROOT files.
 - [Repository Structure](README.md#repository-structure) – Overview of how the repository is organized.
 - [Getting Started](README.md#getting-started) – Instructions for installing and setting up the analyzer.
-- [Extending the analyzer](README.md#extending-the-analyzer) – Guidelines for contributing to the analyzer
 ---

 ## 📂 Repository Structure